 The most important aspect of the unit though is the imaginative play experience that it encourages within the context of spending time at the museum and learning about aviation history.
 From crawling through the fuselage to sitting in the cockpit, the children can imagine they are in the bomber crews of World War II and garner a better understanding of the environment they fought in.

-The bomber is situated in a play zone which offers further physical equipment that includes sliding and rocking.
+The bomber is situated in a play zone which offers further physical play equipment that includes sliding and rocking.
 A ‘Watch Tower’ and ‘Springers’ were also designed to be in-keeping with the Second World War aviation theme.